Our aim is clear:

 1‑2.
 Why Polynomials Are Special

 But a nonzero polynomial of degree can have at most roots.
-So the only polynomial that can be 0 for every is the zero polynomial, the polynomial whose coefficients are all 0.
+Therefore the only possibility is that is the zero polynomial.

 1‑3.
 Core Statement